 I’ve got one final blueberry recipe for you before the season is over.
 Summer is all about fresh berries.
 I just can’t get enough of them!
 And Blueberry Buttermilk Scones is the perfect way to enjoy them.

 I use the same scone recipe as my Lemon Cream Cheese Scones with Strawberries.
 Instead of cream cheese, I use all butter.
 And of course, I swap the strawberries for blueberries.
+I often turn to this base recipe for soft scones to use as a guide when creating new recipes.

 These scones turned out so buttery and moist.
 The pop of blueberries throughout with a slight hint of tanginess from the buttermilk is really something special.
 I’m madly in love with the texture and flavor here!